No items found.

 Monetizing your podcast

 Not everyone plans on making money from their podcast.
-But here are a few ways your podcast can make you money and become a full-income stream:
+But here are a few ways your podcast can make you money:

-• Sponsorships: Get a podcast sponsor to pay you for a show mention.
+• Sponsorships: Get podcast sponsors to pay you for show mentions.
+(Here’s how.)

-• Subscriptions and donations: Create private podcast content only accessible to paid subscribers or ask your audiences for donations.
+• Subscriptions and donations: Create private podcast content only accessible to paid subscribers or ask your audience for donations.

 • Paid merchandise: Make and sell custom merchandise to fans.

-• Affiliate Marketing: Promote a product and receive commissions.
+• Affiliate Marketing: Promote products and receive commissions.

 Learn more: